 The Act provides grievance mechanisms for those who believe they have suffered damages caused by unfair gender discrimination in the form of the ability to submit complaints to the Committee on Consideration of Unfair Gender Discrimination (WorLorPor Committee), which can provide temporary protection measures, offer compensation or remedy, and impose fines or imprisonment.
 The Act also establishes a Gender Equality Promotion Fund to be spent on assisting or compensating victims of gender discrimination as well as on the promotion of gender equality and prevention of unfair gender discrimination.
 However, civil society groups have raised concerns regarding the effectiveness of the WorLorPor to investigate complaints, namely in the qualifications of Committee members, and the lengthy case review period.
-Additionally, as noted by the 2018 Statement at the end of the United Nations Working Group on BHR's visit to Thailand, "lack of any complaint for sexual harassment under the 2015 Act in over two years should not be taken as evidence of gender equality: rather, this seems to indicate that the full potential of this new law is not being realised".
+Additionally, as noted by the 2018 Statement at the end of the United Nations Working Group on BHR's visit to Thailand, as noted by the 2018 Statement at the end of the United Nations Working Group on BHR's visit to Thailand, as noted by the 2018 response to indicate that the full potential of this new law is not being realised.
 A key component of this is awareness of rights.
 A 2018 report by the World Bank, Economic Inclusion of LGBTI Groups in Thailand, found that "51% of LGBTI respondents and 69% of non-LGBTI respondents report they are not aware of [laws prohibiting anti-LGBTI discrimination]".
-129
+161

-Furthermore, as noted by CEDAW in their 2017 concluding observations on the combined sixth and seventh periodic reports on Thailand, the exemptions laid out by Section 17, paragraph 2 -which allows for gender discrimination in cases of religion or national security- undermine its effectiveness as a mechanism of protection and contravenes international human rights principles, the ICCPR, and CEDAW.
-In the Second Cycle of the UPR, Thailand accepted Spain's recommendation to "[p]revent discrimination in all cases without taking consideration of grounds such as religious beliefs or national security" but has yet to repeal Section 17.
-131
+Furthermore, as noted by CEDAW in their 2017 concluding observations on the combined sixth and seventh periodic reports on Thailand, the exemptions laid out by Section 17, paragraph 2 -which allows for gender discrimination in cases of religion or national security-undermine its effectiveness as a mechanism of protection and contravenes international human rights principles, the ICCPR, and CEDAW.162 In the Second Cycle of the UPR, Thailand accepted Spain's recommendation to "[p]revent discrimination in all cases without taking consideration of grounds such as religious beliefs or national security" but has yet to repeal Section 17.163